-- 3. Select EXPRESSCLUSTER® X 4.0 for Windows. - 4.
+- 3. Select EXPRESSCLUSTER® X 4.1 for Windows. - 4.
 The NEC EXPRESSCLUSTER Setup window is displayed.
 Click Next. - 5.
 The Choose Destination Location dialog box is displayed.
 When changing the install destination, click Browse to select a directory. - 6.
 In the Ready to Install the Program window, click Install to start installing. - After the installation is completed, click Next without changing the default value in Port Number.

 The port number configured here needs to be configured again when creating the cluster configuration data.
-For details on port number, refer to "Parameter details" in Chapter 2 "Function of the Builder" in the Reference Guide.
+For details on port number, refer to Chapter 1, "Parameter details" in the Reference Guide.